 Encryption Support | AES 256-bit Encryption, TCG/Opal 2.0, IEEE 1667 | AES 256-bit Encryption, TCG/Opal 2.0, IEEE 1667 |

 The latest releases of the 990 Pro after September 2023 come with the Pascal controller, V8 NAND/236-layers.
-But, all in all, the 990 Pro has other advantages over the 990 EVO Plus in terms of technical specifications.
+But, all in all, the 990 Pro has other advantages over the 990 EVO Plus regarding technical specifications.
+The biggest drawback of the 990 EVO Plus is that it doesn’t have DRAM (has HMB).

 Price

-Samsung 990 Pro vs Samsung 990 EVO Plus: Which one to choose and why?
+Samsung 990 Pro vs Samsung 990 EVO Plus: Which one should you choose and why?

 If you don’t have plans to put your SSD under heavy read/write load and are good with an average drive, the Samsung 990 EVO Plus is a good pick, saving you a good amount of money for the same storage space.
-It is much more power efficient, cool, and made for normal users.
-However, the performance isn’t compromised much as we saw above in the benchmarks.
+It is much more power-efficient, cool, and made for normal users.
+However, the performance isn’t compromised much, as we saw above in the benchmarks.
+It doesn’t have a DRAM cache, and it can harm the performance at some occasions.

 You should choose the Samsung 990 Pro if you are interested in the best possible performance with the PCIe 4.0 interface.
-It is more expensive than the 990 EVO Plus but proves itself when put under workloads.
+It is more expensive than the 990 EVO Plus, but it proves itself when put under workloads.
 Nothing is compromised when we look at the 990 Pro.
-But, you’ll have to pay for it.
+But you’ll have to pay for it.
 So, if you think you are an enthusiast or on the way to becoming one, you should go for the 990 Pro.

 Resources: